williamkapke/MadameClaude/README.md

-# Claudia - Claude Code Hook Monitor
+# Madame Claude - Claude Code Hook Monitor

-Claudia is a real-time monitoring system for Claude Code hooks that captures and streams tool usage events to a web interface.
+Madame Claude is a real-time monitoring system for Claude Code hooks that captures and streams tool usage events to a web interface.
 It provides visibility into Claude Code's tool usage patterns, helping developers understand and debug their AI assistant's behavior.

 ## Overview

-Claudia consists of three components that work together to capture, process, and display Claude Code hook events:
+Madame Claude consists of three components that work together to capture, process, and display Claude Code hook events:

 1. **stdio2http** - Captures hook events from stdin and forwards them via HTTP
 2. **server** - Receives events and broadcasts them to connected web clients